mikerockett/za-phone/readme.md

 'phone_number_field': ['required', Rule::zaphone()->format('intl')],
 ```

-> Note that the format parameter is case-sensitive.
-Accepts `national`, `intl`, `E164`, and `RFC3966`.
+> When using the `Rule` method, don’t forget to `use Illuminate\Validation\Rule;`.
+Note that `format()`’s parameter is case-sensitive, and accepts `national`, `intl`, `E164`, and `RFC3966`.

+> In all honesty, forcing a format isn’t really necessary, given that the package is designed for you to validate any input that can be translated into a valid phone number ***and*** format it according to your app’s needs (database storage, etc.).
+As such, simply using the validation rule without forcing a format will suffice for most needs.

 ## Testing

-Tests are powered by Orchestral’s test bench.
+Tests are powered by Orchestra’s test-bench.
 To test the package, simply navigate to its directory, run `composer install` and then `phpunit`.

 ## Need something more advanced?